 The Alcona Junior Honor Society has been participating in their Recycling Environmental Service Project since the fall of 2018 at Alcona Middle and High School.
-Middle school honor society members volunteer weekly to conduct paper, cardboard, plastic, and aluminum recycling for our entire Middle and High School.
-The goals of our Recycling Environmental Service Project is to educate staff and students about the benefits of recycling; such as the following:
+Middle school honor society members volunteer weekly to conduct paper, cardboard, plastic, and aluminum recycling for our entire middle and high school.
+The goals of our Recycling Environmental Service Project are to educate staff and students about the benefits of recycling; such as the following:

-● Reduces the amount of waste sent to landfills
+● Reducing the amount of waste sent to landfills

-● Conserves natural resources such as timber, water, and minerals
+● Conserving natural resources such as timber, water, and minerals

-● Prevents pollution by reducing the need to collect new raw materials
+● Preventing pollution by reducing the need to collect new raw materials

 The Earth Day Poster Contest included students in kindergarten through fifth grades.
-Posters were judged based on use of a theme that included plants, wildlife, or ecosystems native to Michigan.
+Posters were judged based on a theme that included plants, wildlife, or ecosystems native to Michigan.
 The artwork was drawn by hand or digitally created.
-Each school hosted its own contest and submitted the top three posters for each grade.
+Each school hosted its own contest and submitted the top three posters from each grade.

 Students formed a group called Taking Environmental Action (TEA).
 Their goal was to reduce the number of plastic bottles thrown away at Kearsley Community Schools.
 TEA organized drives at both schools to promote a culture of recycling, first within their own school district, and eventually to affect change in the greater Flint community.

 Emeline Hanna produced and narrated a film for the 2020 Thunder Bay International Film Festival Student Film Competition, titled "Microplastics: The Looming Crisis".
 The film details her team's microplastics discoveries and a need to change behavior to protect the Great Lakes.